helagro/Applied-IoT/README.md

 **My IDE choice:**

 The IDE I chose for working with this project is Visual Studio Code.
-The most major factors behind the decision were the extendability of the code editor which allows for fine tuning the editor to my liking, and because I have a lot of previous experience with the editor.
-You can use whichever editor you prefer, but the instructions will be tailored to Visual Studio Code with the PyMakr plugin.
+The most major factors behind the decision were the extendability of the code editor which allows for fine tuning the editor to my liking, and because I have previous experience with the editor.
+You can use different editors but the instructions will be for Visual Studio Code with the PyMakr plugin.

 **Setting up Visual Studio Code:**